tytydraco/yessleep/out/The_Nestor_Family_Are_Awake.md

 “Well, shit,” he shot me a teasing grin.
 “Let’s hope we don’t get taken, yeah?”

--
+...

+...

+...

 “Let’s hope we don’t get taken, yeah?”

-His voice was in my head, at the exact time my gaze flashes to Peter.
+His voice was in my head, at the exact time my gaze flashed to Peter.
 I didn’t feel anything for him.
 He was nothing to me.
-But in splinters of my memory, he had existed.
-Meant something.
+But in splinters of my memory, he had existed in her life.
+Meant something to the mind wiped from me.

 The woman was still displayed on the laptop smiling widely, after witnessing the death of Mother and Father.
 “I’ll give the Nestor siblings a little longer,” she said with a light laugh.
 “You are children, after all.
 Let’s call it mercy.”

 The laptop exploded.
 Peter’s voice echoed in my ear, as my brain started to boil.
 Something ran from my nose.
 But I was too busy looking next to me.
 The same face in the classroom.
 Caine’s best friend.
 Who Other Me had risked her life to save.
 “Let’s not get taken, yeah?”